Tarent History, Family Crest & Coats of Arms

 The surname Tarent was first found in one of the aforementioned villages named Tarrant in Dorset.
 Some of the first records of the surname include Reginald de Tarenta who was listed in Lancashire in 1190, John de Tarent who was listed in the Curia Regis Rolls of Middlesex in 1212 and Ralph Tauraunt who was listed in the Subsidy Rolls of Sussex in 1296.
 The Hundredorum Rolls of 1273 list Abbatissa de Tarento in Dorset in 1273.

-Important Dates for the Tarent family
+Early History of the Tarent family

 This web page shows only a small excerpt of our Tarent research.
 Another 94 words (7 lines of text) covering the years 1086, 1621 and 1784 are included under the topic Early Tarent History in all our PDF Extended History products and printed products wherever possible.